 - budgeting is not necessary because you don’t make enough

-- using a wealth planner means he or she makes all the decisions
+- using a planner means he or she makes all the decisions

-2. As a Certified Financial Planner, how can Sylvia help?
+2. As a CPA, how can Sylvia help?

 She can help you take a ‘big picture’ look at your current financial

 situation.
 This may include most or all of the following: